DMZ Tour Review | Everything You Need to Know

 To conclude this DMZ tour review, the first half of the DMZ tour from Seoul was great.
 We enjoyed learning the history of the war and how the nation became divided.
 However, if the JSA section of this tour is high a priority for you, avoid going with cheapskate companies like Koridoor.
 We completely understand that at such a high-tension border zone, incidents can occur; resulting in border closures at short notice.
 But to not receive a refund for this was totally unacceptable, particularly after hearing from other travellers that other companies were happy to give refunds.
 On top of that, the customer service after the tour was totally disappointing and the manager refused to answer some of our questions.
 All in all, we do recommend taking a tour to the border of North Korea, just make sure to research the tour companies thoroughly beforehand.

-See also Big Almaty Lake | The Complete Guide of How to Get There
+See also Bukhara to Khiva | How to Get There the Easy Way

 Where to stay in Seoul